 From Botermarkt to Rembrandtplein

 Present-day Rembrandtplein has not always been named after the great artist.
-It was not until the nineteenth century that national pride grew stronger in the Netherlands and people began to show an interest in the Golden Age and its representatives, such as Rembrandt van Rijn.
+It was not until the nineteenth century that national pride grew stronger in the Netherlands and people began to show an interest in the 17th century and its representatives, such as Rembrandt van Rijn.
 After the new country of Belgium had literally placed their hero Peter Paul Rubens on a pedestal, the Netherlands could not be left behind.
 Rembrandt was hailed as a hero at a time when many people, mainly in Calvinist circles, still regarded him as uncultured and coarse.
 In the seventeenth century, present-day Rembrandtplein was a butter and poultry market called the ‘Botermarkt’.
 In 1852 a statue of Rembrandt made by the Flemish sculptor Louis Royer (1793-1868) was erected on one side of the square.
 The statue was moved to the centre in 1876 and the square was renamed Rembrandtplein.

 Is there anyone living in a town who doesn’t want to get a breath of fresh air?
 Rembrandt must have often strolled along the Sint Anthonis or Diemerdijk.
 He made many sketches there.
 Sint Anthoniesbreestraat, where Rembrandt lived for twenty years, joined the Sint Anthonisdijk, the sea dike that protected Amsterdam and Amstelland from the waters of the IJ and the Zuiderzee.
 The dike was also known as the Diemer Zeedijk, or Diemerdijk, because you could walk along it to Diemen.